Achieve excellent flavor in every dish with these easy-to-make homemade broth recipes, including chicken, vegetable, and bone broth.

 2. Discard the solids and strain the broth through a fine-mesh strainer into a large container.
 Enjoy and refrigerate or freeze the leftovers for later.

-Vegetable broth captures all the nutrients from the vegetables during the making of it.
+Vegetable broth captures all the nutrients from the vegetables during their making.
 You can then deliver those nutrients to any dish via the broth.
 For example, when you use vegetable broth as the liquid to make rice or pasta, those nutrients are absorbed into the grain.
 You and your family will then reap all the added nutritive benefits when you enjoy your regular meals.

 How To Store Homemade Broth Efficiently

 Broth responds well to freezing, so you can make big batches at a time and have it readily available for enjoying on its own or in recipes.
-There are many ways to freeze broth, but in order to do it efficiently and create the convenience when you are ready to defrost and use it, we’ve got some of our favorite methods to share with you.
+There are many ways to freeze broth, but in order to do it efficiently and conveniently when you are ready to defrost and use it, I’ve got some of our favorite methods to share with you.

 Ziploc Bag Method

 Ladle the broth into a coffee mug lined with a quart-size Ziploc bag.
 Seal the bag and repeat this step with the rest of the broth.
-Place the filled bags flat in a large shallow roasting pan and put it in the freezer.
+Place the filled bags flat in a large shallow roasting pan, separate each layer with parchment paper, and put them in the freezer.
 Once the broth is solidly frozen, the bags can be removed from the pan and stored in the freezer.
 Watch the video below to see how it’s done.

 Silicone Muffin Tin Method